 It is recommended to keep mulch six inches away from trunks and twelve inches away from buildings.

-Many local tree trimming companies are happy to deliver free wood trimmings that can excellent mulch - just be sure that the trimmings are disease- and palm- and eucalyptus- free.
+Many local tree trimming companies are happy to deliver free wood trimmings that can excellent mulch - just be sure that the trimmings are disease-free.
 This can be hard to guarantee.
 Straw (not hay) from the local feed store can also be inexpensive, effective mulch.